 In addition, investment from both foreign and domestic sources has supported the Indonesian economy.
 Due to its recent economic growth and sound fiscal policies, Indonesia’s debt to GDP ratio has steadily declined.

 Trade has been expanding swiftly between the United States and Indonesia in the last several years.
-Since 2005, U.S. exports to Indonesia have more than doubled from $3.1 billion to $6.03 billion in 2016.
-The main export categories are agricultural products, food, chemicals, and transportation equipment.
+Since 2006, U.S. exports to Indonesia have more than doubled from $9.67 billion to $25.7 billion in 2017.
+The main export categories are misce;;aneous manufactured commodities, chemicals, primary metal manufactures, and transportation equipment.

 US FDI into Indonesia totaled $14 billion in 2016, and Indonesian FDI into the US totaled $526 million in the same year.
 Indonesian FDI in the US supported 500 jobs and contributed $8 million to expanding US exports.
 The top industry sectors for Indonesian FDI were: consumer products, paper printing and packaging, food and tobacco, plastics, and rubber.
 Select USA

 Indonesia – California Trade

 California exported approximately $5 billion to Indonesia in 2017.
 The largest export category from California was miscellaneous manufactured commodities totaling $2.75 billion, representing 54.9 percent of all exports.
 Other top exports include agricultural products, computer and electronic products, and non-electrical machinery totaling 17.8 percent, 14.2 percent, and 2.6 percent of all export commodities respectively.